squinkylabs/SquinkyVCV/docs/form.md

 * Volume controls now have audio taper, rather than linear taper.
 * Mute CV can be momentary or toggle.

-Note that most of the non-obvious aspects of Form are mentioned a the start of this documentation.
-The reference at the end may have some tidbits. so make sure to read the start at least.
+Note that most of the non-obvious aspects of Form are mentioned at the start of this documentation.
+The reference at the end may have some tidbits, so make sure to read the start at least.

 Also note, "fader" is an audio term that often refers to the linear travel volume controls found on many mixers.
 But fader can also apply to regular round volume controls.
 In the case of Form we use round controls to save panel space without having to make the controls too small to use.